ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 }
 ```

-`SetLock` clears `IsDirtyExit` - if we've tried to exit a dirt form and then subsiquently changed a field value then w've cancelled the exit.
+`SetLock` clears `IsDirtyExit` - set if our action was to try to exit a dirty form.
 We then check if `RecordEditorContext` is dirty.
 In our case it is so we lock the browser window.
 We finally render the control which sorts out the buttons.
 Note that if we had already edited the value once and then changed it back to the original, `RecordEditorContext` would be clean.
 You could exit and the *Update* button would dissappear.

 ### WeatherForecast Viewer